Myles Coverdale: Return to England, 1548

 Unrest was said also to have been fuelled by several years of increasing social dissatisfaction.
 Lord John Russell, 1st Earl of Bedford was sent by the Lord Protector to put down the rapidly spreading rebellion and Coverdale accompanied him as chaplain.
-The Battle of Sampford Courtenay effectively ended the rebellion by the end of August.
+The Battle of Sampford Courtenay effectively ended the rebellion by the end of August, at a loss of over 1,200 Catholic rebel lives, and several thousands more in previous battles and massacres.

 However Coverdale remained in Devon for several more months, helping to pacify the people and doing the work that properly belonged to the Bishop of Exeter.
 The incumbent, John Vesey, was eighty-six, and had not stirred from Sutton Coldfield in Warwickshire, his birthplace and long-term residence.

 Bishop of Exeter, 1551

 Coverdale spent Easter 1551 in Oxford with the Florentine-born Augustinian reformer Peter Martyr Vermigli.
 At that time, Martyr was Regius Professor of divinity, belonging to Magdalen College.
 He had been assisting Cranmer with a revision of the Anglican prayer book.
 Coverdale attended Martyr's lectures on the Epistle to the Romans and Martyr called him a "a good man who in former years acted as parish minister in Germany" who now "labours greatly in Devon in preaching and explaining the Scriptures".
 He predicted that Coverdale would become Bishop of Exeter and this took place on 14 August 1551 when John Vesey was ejected from his see.